-One interesting thing about this heat map is at the top of the heat map; we can see legend with different colors with different sales numbers for those colors.
+One interesting thing about this heat map is at the top of it, we can see a legend with different colors with different sales numbers for those colors.

 By using these color legends, we can easily read the heat map.

 Build Table Heat Map in Power BI

-One more new addition to the heat map category is building “Table Heat Map.”
-This is also not a built-in tool, so you need to download it from the web.
+A new addition to the heat map category is building a “Table Heat Map.”
+Unfortunately, this is also not a built-in tool, so you must download it from the web.

 - Insert blank “Table Heat Map.”

-- Now we need to drag and drop columns to respective fields.
-Drag and drop “City” to “Category” field and “Sales” to “Y” field.
+- Now, we need to drag and drop columns to our respective fields.
+For example, drag and drop “City” to the “Category” field and “Sales” to the “Y” field.

-This will give us the table heat map like the below one.
+It will give us the table heat map like the one below.

-As you can see, each color indicates different numbers of the slab.
-I have applied to format to this table, so you can also do the same under the “Formatting” section.
+As you can see, each color indicates different numbers on the slab.
+We have applied format to this table so that you can do the same under the “Formatting” section.

-Note: I have done so much of formatting to this table, you can download the Power BI Heat Map file from the below link and apply each formatting technique as applied.
+Note: We have done so much formatting to this table.
+You can download the Power BI heat map file from the below link and apply each formatting technique as applied.

 Things to Remember Here

-- Heat Map is a custom visualization in Power BI, so you need to insert it from the market place.
+- The heat map is a custom visualization in Power BI, so we must insert it from the marketplace.

-- Power BI Heat Map builds visualization based on numerical values only.
+- The Power BI heat map builds visualization based on numerical values only.

-- From the market place, you can download a different kind of heat map visualizations.
+- From the marketplace, we can download different kinds of heat map visualizations.

-Guide to Heat Map in Power BI.
-Here we discuss how to build a heat map using Power BI visualization to show the data numbers along with examples.
-You can learn more about Power BI from the following articles –
+This article is a guide to Heat Map in Power BI.
+Here, we discuss building a heat map using Power BI visualization to show the data numbers and examples.
+You can learn more about Power BI from the following articles: –